Opioid Abuse & Addiction

 When opium is mixed with other drugs, the side effects may be amplified.
 As a result, it may be more difficult to reverse an overdose when polydrug use is present, sometimes requiring multiple doses of the antagonist to do so.6

-The way a person takes opium can result in specific risk factors as well.
+The way a person takes opioids can result in specific risk factors as well.
 For example:6

 - Smoking opium can lead to lung and respiratory issues and infections.